This self drive option is a nature lovers dream. Both Fauna and Flora are in abundance along the route.

 The wetlands, swamps, mangroves and lagoons making up the town's environment attract many eco-tourists and nature lovers.
 Extensive conservation programmes have been undertaken since a game reserve was establish on the estuarine system fed by the Mkuze, Nyalazi and Hluhluwe Rivers.
 No trip to Kwazulu-Natal's northern coast is complete without a visit to this unforgettable place.

-A very special slice of Africa, the Greater St Lucia Wetland Park offers eco tourists some of the most diverse wildlife and outdoor experiences imaginable.
+A very special slice of Africa, the former Greater St Lucia Wetland Park offers eco-tourists some of the most diverse wildlife and outdoor experiences imaginable.

 Besides Lake St Lucia - a unique, 38 000 ha expanse of lake, islands and estuary - the park incorporates an astonishing variety of habitats ranging from the Ubombo mountains to grasslands, forests, wetlands, mangroves and vegetated dunes, with magnificent beaches and coral reefs.